-The designed auxetic structures can be beneficial for many applications in the biomedical field (e.g. for the design of novel types of stents), in the fabrication of impact protection devices and of robust shock and sound-absorbing materials, as well as in the textile industry for the development of new fabrics.
+The designed auxetic structures can be useful for many applications in the biomedical field (e.g. for the design of novel types of stents), in the fabrication of impact protection devices and robust shock and sound absorbing materials, and in textile industry for the development of new fabrics.